pantelis/aiml-common/lectures/optimization/maximum-likelihood/_index.md

 ### Example and implementation

+It is now instructive to go over an example to understand that even the plain-old mean squared error (MSE), the objective that is common in the regression setting, falls under the same umbrella - its the cross entropy between $\hat p_{data}$ and a Gaussian model.
 Please follow the whiteboard discussion associated with Section 5.5.1 of the textbook and [these notes](https://www.cs.indiana.edu/~predrag/classes/2016fallb365x/ols.pdf)  and consider the following figure for assistance to visualize the relationship of $p_{data}$ nd $p_{model}$.

 ![conditional-model-gaussian](images/conditional-model-gaussian.png#center)
 _Please replace the y-axis target variable $t$ with $y$.
 The green dashed line shows the mean of the $p_{model}$ distribution._